artivis/manif/paper/paper.md

 state estimation in robotics applications.
-With a single dependency on `Eigen` [@eigenweb] and a requirement on C++11 only, it is developed as a header-only library making it easy to integrate to existing projects.
+With a single dependency on `Eigen` [@eigenweb] and a requirement on C++11 only, it is developed as a header-only library, making it easy to integrate to existing projects.

 The `manif` library provides simple interfaces to